 The detection of a forbidden substance or method constitutes a direct violation of the doping rules, and the attempt to take, the possession of, and the circulation of doping substances are all regarded as offences.

-Sports participants (including athletes, coaches, administrators, officials, sport science and medical practitioners, and other support and service providers) engaging in organised sport in Australia are required to comply with anti-doping codes, policies and practices as a condition of their involvement.
+Sports participants (including athletes, coaches, officials, administrators, clubs, regional sporting associations, sport science and medical practitioners and NT Peak Sporting Bodies (PSBs) engaging in organised sport in Australia are required to comply with anti-doping codes, policies and practices as a condition of their involvement.

 Australian Sports Anti-Doping Authority (ASADA) Intelligence